mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "Caus I rather like keeping that thing a secret."

-  "She's a throngia.
+  "Thi's a throngia.
 Just like the rest of us."

-  He laughed, "Sure she looks just like one of us.
-That's because she used to be."
+  He laughed, "Sure thi looks just like one of us.
+That's because thi used to be."

   He reached for the satchel behind Melna, but she pushed him away.